Leaf-Peeping in the Catskills

 – DRIVING –

-The drive, which primarily follows New York State Route 28, with short extensions along New York State Routes 42 and 214 through the heart of the Central Catskills, takes you on a journey through historical, scenic, and charming hamlets and villages – each unique with something special to offer.
+The drive, which primarily follows New York State Route 28, takes you on a journey through historical, scenic, and charming hamlets and villages – each unique with something special to offer.

 The drive follows the East Branch of the Delaware River through beautiful valleys and past many sites, offering recreational activities.